AFIFBEJI/Numerical-Analysis-Internship-2025/README.md

 - **Python:** The core programming language for implementing numerical methods and backend logic.
 - **Manim:** A Python library for creating mathematical animations.
 Used for generating high-quality visualizations of Numerical Analysis algorithms.
-- **Flask:** A lightweight web framework used for creating the web application interface.
+<--- **Flask:** A lightweight web framework used for creating the web application interface.
 It will serve the interactive content to users.
-- **JavaScript (optional):** For frontend interactivity and dynamic visualizations on the web application.
+- **JavaScript (or other Frameworks):** For frontend interactivity and dynamic visualizations on the web application.
-- **HTML/CSS:** For structuring and styling the web application interface.
+- **HTML/CSS:** For structuring and styling the web application interface.--!>
 - **Jupyter Notebooks:** Used for prototyping and testing various Numerical Analysis algorithms and code snippets.

 ---